-The non-profit organization also said that social media blocking hurts the victims: “During a terrorist attack and in the aftermath, it is vital that governments take necessary and legal measures to curb and foil further attacks, and to hold the perpetrators accountable; however, these measures should not further harm victims,
+Access Now also stated that social media blocking hurts the victims: “During a terrorist attack and in the aftermath, it is vital that governments take necessary and legal measures to curb and foil further attacks, and to hold the perpetrators accountable; however, these measures should not further harm victims,

 “Many in Sri Lanka rely on social media platforms and messaging apps to reach out to their families.
 Around the world, relatives and friends are checking to see if their loved ones are okay.
 For those in danger, and for those who want to help, not being able to connect or confirm that a loved one is safe can be devastating.”

 This is not the first time that the Sri Lankan government has taken the decision to block access to social media sites.
-In March 2018 citizens found themselves unable to use certain online platforms following a series of violent riots.
+In March 2018, Sri Lankans found themselves unable to use certain online platforms following a series of violent riots.

-New Zealand is another country that resorted to social media shutdowns in response to the March 2019 mass shootings in Christchurch, blocking the platforms that played a large role in disseminating footage of the attacks.
+New Zealand is another country that also resorted to a social media ban in response to the March 2019 mass shootings in Christchurch, blocking the platforms that played a large role in disseminating footage of the attacks.

 Access Now is asking Sri Lanka, and all other nations, to lift internet blocks as part of the global #KeepItOn coalition which fights for the rights of users and “unites and organizes the global effort to end internet shutdowns.”